vgarc018/cs100hw4/README.md

 calling the `strok` function.

 `strtok` also cannot move backwards while tokenizing.
-Once `strtok` is called, the previous token will be dropped and it cannot be accessed any more unless you pass in the original string again to get that token back.
+Once `strtok` is called, the sequence that is input into `strok` will get destroyed when the parsing moves onto the next token.

 ##Summary
  - The setup for boost tokenizer: